fluxcd/website/content/en/docs/use-cases/jenkins.md

 These were recently presented together at [KubeCon/CloudNativeCon EU 2021].

 The finer points of building OCI images in Jenkins are out of scope for this guide.
-These examples are meant to be kept simple (though they should be complete), and we refrain from sharing strong opinions about how CI should work here, because it's simply out of scope for Flux to weigh in about these things.
-We meant to show some ways that Jenkins (or any similar functioning CI tool) can interact with Flux.
+These examples are meant to be kept simple, though complete, and we refrain from sharing strong opinions about how CI should work here, because it's simply out of scope for Flux to weigh in about these topics.
+We meant to show some ways that Jenkins CI, or any similar functioning tool, can be used with Flux.

 This works without Jenkins connecting to production clusters, only building images, and Flux only receives published image tags.
 So there is no strong coupling or inter-dependency between CI and CD!